phoenixlabsresearch/spark-docs/guides/testing-guide.md

 To run simulations you will need two things, a contract address and contract abi.

-The contract addresses for each official and testnet market of the Aave Protocol can be found [here](https://docs.aave.com/developers/deployed-contracts/deployed-contracts).
+The contract addresses for each official and testnet market of the Spark Protocol can be found [here](https://docs.sparkprotocol.io/developers/deployed-contracts/deployed-contracts).

 The abi for each contract can obtained from a block explorer or compiling contract code directly.

 From a block explorer (etherscan, polygonscan, etc.), if the contract source code is verified you can find the abi by clicking Contract → Read As Proxy → Click the implementation address → Toward the bottom of the page will be an abi that can be copied.
-Most Aave contracts are deployed as a governance upgradeable proxy which is why the Read As Proxy step is required.
+Most Spark Protocol contracts are deployed as a governance upgradeable proxy which is why the Read As Proxy step is required.

 To compile the abi from contract code, from the deployed contracts page, click the link to source code on GitHub and take note of the repo and branch name.
 You will need to clone the protocol contracts repo and checkout the branch corresponding to the market deployment.
 Then run `npm i` and `npm run compile` to compile the contracts and generate abis in the `artifacts` folder.